PABCon/utina/docs/guides/princing component.md

 ![](../../assets/14.jpg)

 - **Periodicity**:
-- also the user can fill the periodicity of the rate:
+Also the user can fill the periodicity of the rate:

 ![](../../assets/15.jpg)